Survey

 - Researchers

-verification when the address is not valid.
-In contrast, e-mail is
+provide return verification when the address is not valid.
+In

 - Assuming

-the intended recipient.
-The recipient decides how to respond to the
+reach the intended recipient.
+The recipient decides how to

-before they are delivered.
-Another possibility is that Internet Service
+they are delivered.
+Another possibility is that Internet

-Providers may block an emailed survey perceived as "spam."
+Service Providers may block an emailed survey perceived as

 Web-page

-of computer knowledge that is a step above receiving and replying
+level of computer knowledge that is a step above receiving and

-to an e-mail.
-If the initial contact and invitation to participate
+replying to an e-mail.
+If the initial contact and invitation to

-is provided in an e-mail, the issues outlined above remain active.
+participate is provided in an e-mail, the issues outlined above

-e-mail surveys, the sample group is not randomly drawn.
-The demographic
+with e-mail surveys, the sample group is not randomly drawn.
+The

-patterns of Internet users result in a sample that varies from the
+demographic patterns of Internet users result in a sample that

-larger population.
-For example, 1998 Population Survey data provided
+varies from the larger population.
+For example, 1998 Population

-and tend to be Anglo and highly educated.
-Other research has documented
+and higher, and tend to be Anglo and highly educated.
+Other

-a range of demographic characteristics among internet users.
+research has documented a range of demographic characteristics

 - Internet